arranf/dice-roller/README.md

 # dice_roller
-A simple Rust library for taking a dice string as an input.
+A simple Rust library for taking a dice string as an input and calculating a result.

+# Usage

 ```
 use dice_roller::dice::Dice;